-Council has already assumed that interest received will not increase in line with any price index in the LTFF.
-This is due to interest being based on the level of cash held and market-based interest rates.
+Council has already assumed that interest received and operating grants will not increase in line with any price index in the LTFF.
+This is due to interest being based on the level of cash held and market-based interest rates and the freezing of indexation of financial assistance grants by the Federal Government.